-Our partners for R&D are BioCC in Estonia and Eurofins Scientific in Germany.
+Our partners for R&D are BioCC in Estonia, Eurofins Scientific in Germany and Mycelia in Belgium.

 BioCC is an internationally known and recognized competence centre for the development of functional food, food supplements and feed additives and released internationally recognized products in these sectors that situates in Tartu, Estonia.

 BioCC carries out internationally recognized R&D to create, develop and implement innovative biotechnological solutions for feed, food supplements, integrating its and international knowledge in the field of microbiology, biochemistry, genetics, metabolomics, genomics, physiology, and medicine.

 Estonian University of Life Sciences Institute of Agricultural and Environmental Sciences Polli Horticultural Research Centre